-Not all children on the ASD spectrum have stimming behavior to the degree that it interferes with learning.
+Not all individuals on the ASD spectrum have repetitive behavior to the degree that it interferes with learning.
 However, many do.

-- Rocking, spinning, hand flapping, mouthing items/objects, lining items up, spinning items, dropping items to watch them fall, verbal stims such as squeals, shrieks, or scripting scenes from favorite TV shows, visual stims such as staring at objects, or flicking eyelashes, saliva play, tearing or ripping paper into tiny pieces
+- Rocking, spinning, hand flapping, mouthing items/objects, lining items up, spinning items, dropping items to watch them fall, verbal stims such as squeals, shrieks, or scripting scenes from favorite TV shows, visual stims such as staring closely at objects or flicking eyelashes, saliva play, tearing or ripping paper into tiny pieces

 "I enjoyed your post on stimming.
 I like so much how you tell how everyone does it, and the analogy of a neurotypical person not being allowed a hot bath at the end of the day.
 Not being allowed to stim would sometimes be very much like this.
 Other times, it would be more like not being allowed to smile when I am happy.
 It's interesting to hear a neurotypical perspective: when we stim you feel we're in our own world.
 This is sometimes true....sometimes stimming helps me concentrate.
 Actually, stimming almost always helps me concentrate, just not always on the thing I am supposed to be concentrating on! :) When I spin around and flap, though, I don't feel like I'm in my own world.
 I feel like the I am surrounded by the world, held by the world, and my hands are moved up and down by what is the rhythm, the essence of the world.
 I stim to get the magical feeling of connection you might feel in the redwoods.
 True, this does sometimes require less being-with-people, but the world is just so magical and so wonderful and whole that- I don't know.
 As a spur of the moment choice, and as a conscious choice, I think my limited time is better spent spinning than small-talking.
 Stimming is also catharsis.
 You're right, it can be used when bored...... and it is a wonderful way to order the world in the midst of sensory overload."